-Fujifilm X-A3 versus Nikon D5600
+Fujifilm X-A3 vs Nikon D5600

-The Fujifilm X-A3 and the Nikon D5600 are two digital cameras that were officially introduced, respectively, in August 2016 and November 2016.
+The Fujifilm X-A3 and the Nikon D5600 are two digital cameras that were revealed to the public, respectively, in August 2016 and November 2016.
 The X-A3 is a mirrorless interchangeable lens camera, while the D5600 is a DSLR.
 Both cameras are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5600 is considerably larger (53 percent) than the Fujifilm X-A3.
 Moreover, the D5600 is substantially heavier (37 percent) than the X-A3.
 In this context, it is worth noting that neither the X-A3 nor the D5600 are weather-sealed.